 A comparator for the purposes of showing sex discrimination will be a person of the opposite sex.
 Sex does not include gender reassignment.

-Keele's work to address gender inequalities is primarily through actions taken within the framework of the Athena SWAN Charter.
+Keele's work to address gender and sex inequalities is primarily through actions taken within the framework of the Athena SWAN Charter.

 Keele publishes annual gender pay gap and equal pay analysis reports.
 See Reports webpages.